Skip to main content

 flapi.yaml:

-project_name: customers-api
+project-name: customers-api

-project_description: Simple customer API from Parquet
+project-description: Simple customer API from Parquet

 template: